 Inbound Marketing Blog

-Wecome back to another Drupal 7 FAQ support tip.
-In the last blog post, I mapped out how you can fix broken links in your website.
+Welcome back to another Drupal FAQ support tip.
 Now I'll walk you through now to add images to your site.
 It's quite simple as you will see.

 Adding An Image

 Adding an image to a page is similar to adding a link, with a few differences.